robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Do you see any successful attempts to log into the instance?

-    > Which users were compromised?
+    > Which linux user was compromised?

 ### Check the Remaining GuardDuty Findings